"Successful use of scrum depends on people becoming more proficient in living five values: commitment, focus, openness, respect, and courage."

 The team's capacity or availability can be forecasted based on two things: (1) asking team members to confirm any time off, commitments to other projects, and possible time restraints and (2) ensuring the availability of all the necessary resources.
 Also, important to consider are any known issues or setbacks, and they should be factored into forecasting the capacity as well.

 So, to predict the team's capacity, you start by knowing the number of team members and multiply that by the number of working hours for two weeks; for example, if you decided on a sprint that lasts for two weeks.
 Then, you start subtracting unavailability hours within these two weeks, which include meeting hours, members taking time off, and hours committed to other projects.

-What is the purpose of sprint planning meeting?
+What is the purpose of a sprint planning meeting?

 The purpose of a sprint planning meeting is to define a goal for the upcoming sprint and determine who will do what to achieve that goal.
-For that to happen, you need key inputs to build the meeting on as follows:
+For that to happen, you need key inputs to build your meeting as follows:

 1. A focus area: Using previous sprint planning meetings and sprint reviews and reminding the team of the broader product goals, the product owner proposes a focus area.
 This will help inform the team to collectively define a sprint goal during the meeting.

 2. The backlog: After the sprint goal is defined, the team should review the product backlog and choose relevant items to be included in that sprint.
 The backlog should be up to date and includes items that the team was unable to cover in previous sprints.